ganeti/ganeti/man/gnt-instance.rst

 ``--ignore-offline`` can be used to ignore offline primary nodes and force the instance to be marked as stopped.
 This option should be used with care as it can lead to an inconsistent cluster state.

+Use ``--force`` to be able to shutdown an instance even when it's marked as offline.
+This is useful is an offline instance ends up in the ``ERROR_up`` state, for example.

 The ``--no-remember`` option will perform the shutdown but not change the state of the instance in the configuration file (if it was running